 All their optical cryostats are cryogen-free and combine low vibration, high temperature stability, low sample drift and superb optical access – making them suited for the most demanding cryogenic experiments.

 As the sample space is modular, the user has many options regarding configuration of their experimental setup.
-Take a look at the image gallery to find out just what is possible.
-View the Montana Instruments image gallery

 - Low vibration

 - Table-top mounting architecture

 - Fully automated cool-down and warm-up procedures

 Largest working volume with the ability to integrate components directly onto the cold breadboard platform

 Best For: Large cryogenic sample configurations with space for multiple accessories

 Tradeoffs: Longer cooldown with slightly higher temperatures